FelixOnline/v2/content/articles/2013-2-7-crackberry-or-crapberry.md

 subtitle: >
   Maximilian Eggl looks at the fortunes of a different fruity company
 date: "2013-02-07 23:47:47 +0000"

 # Attributes from Felix Online V1
 id: "3267"
 old_path: /tech/3267/crackberry-or-crapberry-
 aliases:
  - /tech/3267/crackberry-or-crapberry-
+imported: true
+comments:
+ - really what is your problem Dont you have anything better to doAnon sadly Felix does not have unlimited resources meaning the tech section has to review either things that are extremely cheap or things they own themselves As I am currently locked in a contract getting a new phone would be a bit steep for me However I have emailed BB to see if I could get a Z10 for review Now that I do look at it I did miss the hub feature as well as the keyboard which looks really nice however in writing this article I didnt have much time and thus missed out some features However I appreciate all constructive input as it really does help me write better articles thank you On another note the tech section is always looking for writers and if you have a Z10 or any BB10 device it would be really great if you could write something about itSanchit SharmaI imagine having no home button would be pretty cool but for some reason I need some button in case some thing goes wrongPPreviously Anonymo

 # Article Taxonomies
 categories:
  - tech
 tags:
+authors:
+ - tna08

+# Homepage control params
 headline: true
 featured: true